Created in 1932.

 Cast by Heinze & Bart, Berlin.

-Total height 198 cm.
+Total height 198 cm, including original marble column.
 The bronze figure is 71 cm high.

-Total height 198 cm.
+Total height of the figure is 198 cm.
 Marble column is 110 cm, base is 17 cm and the bronze figure is 71 cm.

 Foundry Heinze & Barth

 Foundry Heinze & Bart was incorporated at 1 July 1912 by Gustav Heinze and Gustav Barth in Berlin-Schmargendorf.
 It is unknown when the company actually ceased its operations.
 As bronzes created in 1939 have shown up with a foundry mark ‘G. Heinze, Berlin’, it is assumable that the company Heinze & Bart did not exist anymore in 1939.

 |– size||: total height 198 cm.
 Bronze figure is 71 cm high.|